 When printing or sending your resume over email, the PDF format is best, but when exporting your resume to attach to an application, it’s best to go with either a .doc or .txt format.
 ATS programs are very familiar with how to review resumes in these formats.

-Next, let’s talk about keywords.
+Next, let’s talk about how you crack the ATS code: keywords.

 ATS programs are built to scan for keywords, and if your resume includes several of the relevant terms, your application will be flagged as more highly-compatible than one that neglects to include specific words.
 Often, this can be accomplished by outlining your skills in the professional summary and going into more detail in the work experience section.